 While drive-away drivers moving one EV at a time must plan out where and when to charge the vehicle, for carriers hauling EVs, it won’t change many aspects of their normal operations.

-However, carriers have an 82,000-pound weight limit on what they can haul, and because EVs weigh significantly more than fuel-based vehicles due to the weight of their batteries, carriers moving multiple EVs worry more about the overall weight of their load and ensure they still fall within the proper weight limit for their and area.
+However, carriers have an 82,000-pound weight limit on what they can haul, and because EVs weigh significantly more than fuel-based vehicles due to the weight of their batteries, carriers moving multiple EVs have to worry more about the overall weight of their load and ensure they still fall within the proper weight limit for their particular truck and area.
 Not only can heavy EVs stretch capacity too thin, push the load factor down, cause damage to a flatbed truck or even cause potential service issues along a transport route, but it can also put carriers in violation of various compliance requirements throughout the country.
 Carriers do not want to face heavy audit fines for violating weight limits held by International Fuel Tax Agreement (IFTA) and International Registration Plan (IRP) regulations – or acquire additional fines for not following Highway Use Taxes (HUT) or Weight/Mile Taxes regulations where those apply.

 Members of the US Congress are looking at possible legislation that would help extend these weight limits, particularly for carriers hauling all or a majority of EVs.
 But since that legislation is not law yet, the industry will have to continue to work around these heavy electrified vehicles, the specific capacities their flatbed trucks can carry and various compliance restrictions that apply.